-9.206 To meet legislative requirements, an SEA cumulative effects assessment, specific to our dWRMP24, was also undertaken on the preferred and alternative plans, the results from which are included in Section 10 and 11 alongside other plan-wide environmental assessments and in detail within appendix B. A cumulative effects assessment was undertaken to consider the intraplan effects of each selected programme as a whole, as well as its inter-plan effects with other plans (e.g. development schemes in Local Plans) and programmes.
-The dWRMP24 cumulative effects assessment considers transfers which are outside the Thames Water area or in close proximity to the plan boundary with potential pathways affecting receptors outside the plan area.
+9.221 To meet legislative requirements, an SEA cumulative effects assessment, specific to our rdWRMP24, was also undertaken on the preferred and alternative plans, the results from which are included in Section 10 and 11 alongside other plan-wide environmental assessments and in detail within Appendix B. A cumulative effects assessment was undertaken to consider the intra-plan effects of each selected programme as a whole, as well as its inter-plan effects with other plans (e.g. development schemes in Local Plans) and programmes.
+The rdWRMP24 cumulative effects assessment considers transfers which are outside the Thames Water area or in close proximity to the plan boundary with potential pathways affecting receptors outside the plan area.